mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 } = useTreeItem2(props);
 ```

-You can use these statuses to apply custom styling to the item, or conditionally render sub-components.
+You can use these statuses to apply custom styling to the item or conditionally render subcomponents.

 {{"demo": "useTreeItem2HookStatus.js"}}

 #### Imperative API

-The `publicAPI` provides a number of methods to programatically interact with the Tree View.
-You can use the `useTreeItem2` hook to access the `publicAPI` object from within the Tree Item.
+The `publicAPI` object provides a number of methods to programmatically interact with the Tree View.
+You can use the `useTreeItem2` hook to access the `publicAPI` object from within a Tree Item.

 {{"demo": "useTreeItem2HookPublicAPI.js"}}

-You can read more about the public API methods on each feature page of the Tree View.
+See the **Imperative API** section on each feature page to learn more about the public API methods available on the Tree View.

 ### `useTreeItem2Utils`

-The `useTreeItem2Utils` hook provides a set of interaction methods that allow you to implement custom behaviors for the tree view.
-It also returns the status of the item.
+The `useTreeItem2Utils` hook provides a set of interaction methods for implementing custom behaviors for the Tree View.
+It also returns the status of the Item.

 ```jsx
 const { interactions, status } = useTreeItem2Utils({